[ << ] [ >> ] [] [] [] [ ? ]

 -depfile <filename>

-Used together with ‘-depend’ or ‘-dependall’ and instructs vasm to output all dependencies to a new file, instead of stdout.
+Used together with ‘-depend’ or ‘-dependall’ and instructs vasm to output all dependencies into a new file, instead of stdout.
 Additionally, code will be generated in parallel to the dependencies output.

 -dwarf[=<version>]